Skiing in Iran

-If you require a single room please add a supplement of £150pp.
+If you require a single room please add a supplement of £tba.

-Day 1 – Arrive in Tehran in the morning, overnight at a boutique hotel (if landing early in the morning) followed by breakfast.
-Sightseeing tour around Tehran, including the indoor market, palaces and other notable sights.
-Lunch and then an evening meal at a local Iranian restaurant in Tehran.
+Day 2 – Sightseeing tour around Tehran, including the indoor market, palaces and other notable sights.
 Overnight stay in Tehran.

-Day 2 – Leave early and transfer to Shemshak, where we will ski in the resort during the day.
-We will stay overnight in a hotel in Shemshak village and have an evening meal in the hotel.
+Day 3 – Leave early and transfer to Shemshak, where we will ski in the resort during the day.
+Overnight in a hotel in Shemshak village.

-Day 3 - After breakfast we will go skiing in Darbansar followed by a meal at the wonderful Koohestan restaurant a 15-minute drive from the hotel.
-A transfer back to the hotel in Shemshak to end the day.
+Day 4 - After breakfast we will go skiing in Darbansar followed by a meal at the wonderful Koohestan restaurant a short drive from the hotel

-Day 6 - After breakfast we will ski in Dizin followed by a transfer back to Tehran, where we will stay in a boutique hotel and have dinner at a restaurant in Tehran.
+Day 7 - After breakfast we will ski in Dizin followed by a transfer back to Tehran, and fly to Shiraz overnight in a hotel

 What's included in the price?